A diagram-free approach to the stochastic estimates in regularity structures: Acknowledgments

 \section{Acknowledgments}

-The authors thank Scott Smith for discussions, comments and suggestions.
-PT thanks the Max Planck Institute for Mathematics in the Sciences for its warm hospitality, where this research was carried out.
+The authors thank Scott Smith and Lucas Broux for discussions, comments and suggestions, and the referees for their careful proofreading and numerous suggestions, which improved the readability of the paper.
+PT, PL, and MT thank the Max Planck Institute for Mathematics in the Sciences for its excellent working conditions, where this research was carried out.

 \pdfbookmark{References}{references} \addtocontents{toc}{ \contentsline{section}{References}{\thepage}{references.0}}

 \begin{flushleft} \normalfont \textsc{Pablo Linares\\ Department of Mathematics, Imperial College London\\ SW7 2AZ London, United Kingdom}\\ \texttt{\textbf{p.linares-ballesteros@imperial.ac.uk}} \end{flushleft}